joel-wong/ace_test_framework/README.md

 between keywords, which makes it easier to read
 - If you need to debug robot framework, one method is adding `Log To Console    ${variable name}` statements inside the robot code

-Might be useful later (holding off for now):
-- robotframework-debuglibrary